 Nope!
-And my skin's doing juuuust fine.
-I try to follow a proper skincare routine AOAP (as often as possible).
+And my skin's doing juuust fine.
+I try to follow a proper skincare routine as often as possible.
 Realistically, however, there are going to be some mornings where I slap on moisturizer and go, and some nights where I take off my makeup and hit the pillow.
 Ultimately, I think it's important to prioritize our skin the best that we can without feeling like we need a 20-step skincare routine morning and night to do it.

 Step 1: Cleanser

 I was always a grab-whatever-I-find at the drugstore kind of girl when it came to cleanser.
 Honestly, if my face feels and looks clean without feeling too dry, I'm good to go.
-I first tried Tula's Purifying Facial Cleanser last year and immediately loved it.
-Smells great, and leaves your skin feeling really clean.
-My only wish: that it lathered a bit more!
+When I tried Tula's Purifying Facial Cleanser a few years ago, I immediately loved it.
+Smells great, and leaves your skin feeling really clean (DANIELLEGERVINO for 15% off).

 Step 2: Toner